-Customer Development is a clear and precise approach to the commercialisation of innovation.
-Steve Blank introduced the Customer Development approach (in full but primarily for enterprise software startups) in his book “Four Steps to the Epiphany”.
+Customer Development is a clear and well-defined approach to the commercialisation of innovation.
+Steve Blank introduced the Customer Development approach (in full but primarily for enterprise software startups using B2B) in his book “Four Steps to the Epiphany”.

 Customer Development involves four stages:

 - Customer Discovery – validation of the problem, solution, product and market (and other aspects of the business model),

 - Customer Validation – further validation of the business model and proving the sales process is repeatable and scales,

 - Customer Creation – scaling the business by pumping customers into the proven sales funnel, and